Ivanovic1111/SeleniumRadionica/workshop4/Workshop4.md

 - If project contains many large files that cannot be easily compressed, the space needed to store all versions of these files can accumulate quickly.
 - If project has a very long history, downloading the entire history can take an impractical amount of time and disk space.

 **Git** is one of the most popular distributed version control systems.
-These systems do not necessarily rely on a central server to store all the versions of a project’s files.
-Instead, developers clone a copy of a repository and has the full history of the project on their own hard drive.
+It has three main states that files can reside in: committed, modified and staged.

+- Committed means that data is safely stored in local database.
+- Modified means that there are changes in file but have not committed it to database.
+- Staged means the file is marked as modified in current version and ready to go into next commit snapshot.

 ![](https://git-scm.com/images/about/index1@2x.png)